-Strathcona County has developed additional ISD Program Guidelines (613.9 KB) to ensure ISDs in our community are safety-focused, transparent and accountable.
+Strathcona County has developed additional to ensure ISDs in our community are safety-focused, transparent and accountable.
 These guidelines define a more rigorous site selection process and evaluation process.

 ISDs are only one tool to improve intersection safety.
 When a high collision location is identified, a full review done to identify all potential actions that can improve safety, according to Strathcona County's Intersection Safety Action Plan (1.7 MB)

-For detailed information, read: Safety Device (ISD) Program Guidelines for ISD use in Strathcona County.
-(613.9 KB)
+For detailed information, read: Intersection Safety Device Program (513.8 KB)

 The Solicitor General Strathcona requires a full audit of the County’s ISD program every three years to ensure compliance with provincial regulation.

 Further to Solicitor General requirements, Strathcona County monitors collision trends and violation statistics at all ISD locations to ensure ISDs are having the desired safety benefit.